-The episode described in this document pertains to patients who are diagnosed with pneumonia.
-As depicted in Exhibit 1, the typical patient journey begins when a patient has symptoms that are representative of pneumonia and is treated in an emergency department, inpatient, or observation setting.
+The episode described in this document pertains to patients who are diagnosed with a urinary tract infection (UTI) and treated in an inpatient or observation setting.
+As depicted in Exhibit 1, the typical patient journey begins when a patient has symptoms that are representative of a UTI.